LLM Application How to Apply

 "Official/Attested" means a copy of your original document certified by an officer of your school.
 Faxed copies and photocopies of academic records will not be accepted.
 Transcripts must be written in the native language of the school.
 If this language is not English, the documents must be accompanied by a certified translation.
-Institutions must send the required documents directly to the ILSP assistant director of admissions (if using the AU online application system or paper application).
+Institutions must send the required documents directly to the Office of Graduate Admissions (if using the AU online application system or paper application).

 International applicants applying online through LSAC have the option of submitting their transcripts through LSAC’s Document Assembly Service.
 This service is included in LSAC’s $75 registration fee for using their online services.
 Additionally, international applicants using the LSAC system can choose (not required) to register for LSAC’s International Transcript Authentication and Evaluation Service for an additional fee of $125.
 By using this system, LSAC will authenticate and evaluate your academic records and forward them to our office directly.

 Although not required, ILSP does also accept transcripts and certified copies of academic documents from EducationUSA and WES.
 The applicant should contact WES directly to have them send us your documents.
 Find more information about LSAC and WES.